 No one ever expects to hear a “cancer” diagnosis.
 But when they do, questions, decisions and emotions take on a life of their own.

-“My role as a patient navigator is to give cancer patients the education and support that they need throughout their cancer journey,” said Tina Billberry, RN, Oncology Nurse Navigator.
+“My role as a patient navigator is to give cancer patients the education and support that they,” said Cherie Smith, RN, Oncology Nurse Navigator.
 “I can help with scheduling appointments, follow-up with physicians, answer questions about nutrition, medication and side effects, really, anything that’s on their minds.”